shfischer/FLash/README.md

 # WARNING!!

-On the Windows OS this package will only install and run on the 32-bit version of R. If installing using
+On the Windows OS this package will only install and run on the 32-bit version of R. Please install using

 ```
-devtools::install_github('flr/FLash')
+devtools::install_github('flr/FLash', INSTALL_opts="--no-multiarch")
 ```

-make sure you do so from 32-bit R.
+and make sure you do so from 32-bit R.